Searching for Jewish Beliefs? Click Here for my main article on Jewish Beliefs.

 In the Chassidishe Sefarim they explain that the aspect of Kesser is Rachamim bli ta’am, pure Rachamim without any mixture of dinim.
 Higher than the point from where dinim develop.
 Ratzon Elyon.
 As the Messilas Yesharim quotes, “Derech HaTov Lehaitiv”.

-The answer to the tayna “Halalu O. A. Z.” etc, is that BeAtika Talya Milsa.
+G-d’s answer to the tayna “Halalu O. A. Z.” etc, is that BeAtika Talya Milsa.
 A reason so high up that it can’t clothe itself in the framework of words, in the framework of logic.
-The sea never received an answer, neither did the Heavenly Court.
+The sea never received an answer based on reasons or logic, neither did the Heavenly Court.
 That’s the way it is, just listen and do it.

 And maybe this is the meaning that even a simple maidservant saw there more than what Yechezkel ben Buzi saw.
 But this is beyond my bekius so I will let it rest.